onemoreahmad/laravel-review-rating/README.md

 [![Code Intelligence Status](https://scrutinizer-ci.com/g/digikraaft/laravel-review-rating/badges/code-intelligence.svg?b=master)](https://scrutinizer-ci.com/code-intelligence)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

+## UPDATED to Laravel 12
+This is a fork from the original repo, just updated dependencies.

 ## Review and Rating System for Laravel
 This package provides a simple review and rating system for Laravel.
 It supports Laravel 5.8 an up.
 Here is a quick demonstration of how it can be used: